Patterns for multi-account, hub-and-spoke Amazon SageMaker model registry

 The following diagram shows the architecture of the push-based approach.

-In this approach, users in the DS account can read from the hub account, thanks to resource-based policies.
-However, to gain write access to central registry, the DS account must assume a role in the hub account with the appropriate permissions.
+In this approach, users in the DS account can read and write from/to the Hub account, thanks to resource-based policies.

 The minimal setup of this architecture requires the following: